-I am mentoring Lampros Bouranis (PhD candidate, expected 2018).
-His work deals with Bayesian inference for exponential random graph models.
+I co-supervised with Nial Friel Lampros Bouranis during his PhD (awarded Jan.
+2018).
+His work has mostly been about Bayesian inference for exponential random graph models.

-I have supervised the internship of three students
+I supervised the research project of four Master students

-Olivier Roux, Feb.-July 2016.
+Olivier Roux (Centrale, Marseille), Feb.-July 2016.
 He studied approximations of Continuous Time Markov chains with application to protein dynamics (joint supervision with Prof. Vio Buchete, School of Physics, UCD) . (report)

-Lionel Riou-Durand, Summer 2015.
+Lionel Riou-Durand (ENSAE, Malakoff), Summer 2015.
 He studied the stability of different Markov chains based on variations of the Metropolis-Hastings algorithm. (report)

-Adil Salim, Summer 2014.
+Adil Salim (ENSAE, Malakoff), Summer 2014.
 He studied the influence of ordering the data in Sequential Monte Carlo methods for static inference. (report)